Meg Lees: Appointment to the Senate

-Leadership of the Australian Democrats
+Leader of the Australian Democrats

 Cheryl Kernot defected to the Australian Labor Party in October 1997, and Lees was called upon to stand in as acting leader.
 She was officially chosen as Kernot's replacement in December, with Natasha Stott Despoja becoming her deputy.

 During her time as leader, the Democrats strengthened the Environment Protection and Biodiversity Act, improved the Pharmaceutical Benefits Scheme, negotiated the GST tax reform and maintained the general oversight role of the Democrats in the Senate through a number of Senate inquiries.

 In 1999, Prime Minister John Howard proposed the idea of a Goods and Services Tax.
 It was opposed by the Labor Party, the Australian Greens and independent Senator Brian Harradine, which meant that it required Democrat support to pass.
 In an election fought on tax, the Democrats publicly stated that they liked neither the Liberal (GST) tax package nor the Labor package, but pledged to work with whichever party was elected to make their tax package better.
 They campaigned with the slogan "No GST on food".
 A majority of the senators in the party room agreed to pass the bill if some amendments were made, mostly to exclude fresh food and essential items such as basic medicines.
 Stott Despoja stated that she was unhappy with the outcome, particularly the GST on books.
 Both Stott Despoja and Queensland Senator Andrew Bartlett ultimately crossed the floor to vote against the GST package.
+Lees defended her position by saying, "Yes, we did not get everything... but we got an awful lot...
+It is one of the few chances a third party has to loosen the purse strings."